TIBCOSoftware/snappydata/docs/configuring_cluster/ssl_setup.md

-# Enabling SSL Encryption in Different Socket Endpoints of TIBCO ComputeDB™
+# Enabling SSL Encryption in Different Socket Endpoints of TIBCO ComputeDB

 TIBCO ComputeDB supports SSL encryption for the following: